AshaNarayana/Evolutionary_ANN/README.md

 ## Tasks:
 * Marina:
   * Write 1.Introduction + 4.Evolutionary Implementation
-  * With the best ANN, test GA
+  * With the best ANN, test GA (almost ready)
   * Write section 5.2

 * Asha:
   * Write 2.Synthetic Data + 4.ANN Implementation
-  * Experiments to get the best ANN
+  * Experiments to get the best ANN: Check the documentation or ask for any question!
   * Write section 5.1

 ## Resources